top of page

 Once all of the initial prep is done it is on to re-assembling all of the pieces to create the actual drum shape.
 I'll eventually add some pics of re-assembly but during that process my hands are so full of glue I can't touch anything to take a picture!

-Once the initial re-assembly dries it's time to start reinforcing and then more sanding and finish work.
-I use the pieces cut from the ends to reinforce the drum edge.
+After the initial re-assembly dries it's time to start reinforcing and then more sanding and finish work.
+I use the pieces cut from the ends to reinforce the drum rims.

 Reinforcing the rims